ekley/maps-display/README.md

 - 🗺️ Displays all Local Authority Districts on an interactive map at initial load.
 - 🔍 Allows users to **filter specific areas** by name (e.g., "Oxford", "Westminster").
-- 🙈 Supports toggling to **hide all displayed data**.
+- 👁️ Supports toggling to hide all displayed data.
-- ⚡ Smooth user experience through a modern frontend and optimized backend.

 ---